 Never, never buy a claim without first inspecting it on site and in person, and performing a full property evaluation for yourself.

 Buying a claim is a business decision and should be made like a business decision, not made as a daydream to seek and hope for something good.

 While B.C. hobby miners are initially drawn to prospecting by dreams of riches and even the necessity of supplementing income, the pursuit quickly becomes more than just money.
 It’s not the finding of gold, it’s the search for it, and where it takes you.

-There is no doubt there is a certain ambiance about getting out with friends or relatives to enjoy the outdoors, have a few beers, and toast some wieners over the campfire.
+There is no doubt there is a certain ambiance about getting out with friends or relatives to enjoy the outdoors, have a few beers, and roast some wieners over the campfire.
 That’s what our Provincial Parks and panning reserves are for.
 Think about that before you spend your hard-earned cash.
-If the claim in question does not have good chunky gold, it is worth nothing!
+If the claim in question does not have good gold, it is worth nothing!
 The only benefactor will be the Chevron gas station.

 A Notice From The MTO: